tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 ### Isolated kanji study and retention

-If you go with any isolated kanji deck, you will notice that after completing it the retention rate of the deck will start to decline.
-This happens to almost everyone.
-After you finish the deck,
+If you decide to study kanji through any isolated kanji deck (RTK, KanjiDamage), it's common to see a good initial retention rate.
+However,
+a few months after completing the deck, you'll likely notice a significant drop in retention.
+This is a common experience for many learners.
+Initially,
-you still remember most of the kanji, but after several months the retention rate plummets to 45-50%.
+they remember most of the kanji, but the retention rate plummets to about 45-50% several months later.

-Once the retention rate starts to decline, it's time to delete the deck.
+Once you observe this decline in retention, it might be time to consider **deleting** the deck.
-By the time it happens,
+At this stage,
-you can already read some Japanese and don't need to rely on English keywords to recognize kanji.
+you likely have some basic ability to read Japanese and no longer need to rely heavily on English keywords to recognize kanji.

-To avoid quickly forgetting most of the kanji you learned before you have a chance to develop reading ability, continue reviewing for 3 to 6 months after completing the deck.
+To mitigate the rapid loss of kanji recognition abilities before fully developing your reading skills, it's advisable to continue reviewing the kanji deck for some number of months after you've completed the deck.
+But don't try to continue reviewing it after your retention drops.

-The problem with retention when learning kanji in isolation is one of the reasons why the JP1K method was created.
+The challenge with retention when learning kanji in isolation led to the creation of the JP1K method.